gonefishingstudio/gonefishing/README.md

-# gonefishing
+# Gone Fishing Studio

-Gone Fishing Public
+A list of public resources from [Gone Fishing Studio](https://gonefishing.studio).